 Push and release the UP arrow button until the Messages display icon is highlighted in the DID.
-This feature shows the number of stored warning messages.
-Pushing the RIGHT arrow button will allow you to see what the stored messages
+This feature shows the number of stored

 Screen Setup

 Push and release the UP or DOWN arrow button until the Screen Setup display icon is highlighted in the DID.
 Push and release the RIGHT arrow button to enter the Screen Setup submenu.
 The Screen Setup feature allows you to change what information is displayed in the instrument cluster as well as the location that information is displayed.